DavidShiel/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 **Query string version parameter**
 : Specifies the name of the query string version parameter used to route between different API versions (for example, a value of `v` requires `/my_api?v=1` in the query string, while `version` requires `/my_api?version=1`).
 The name of the parameter will also be published in the Swagger generated for the front-end API in the API Catalog.
 For a detailed example, see see [Configure API routing based on version query string](/docs/apim_administration/apimgr_admin/api_mgmt_version_routing/).

+### Password, Login & Session Management settings

 **Idle session timeout (minutes)**
 : Enter the number of minutes after which idle API Manager sessions time out.
 Defaults to `60` minutes.
 Changing this value only affects logins made after the change.

+**Change password on first login**
+: Select whether to enforce a change of password when a user logs into API Manager for the first time.
+This is enabled by default.

+**Enable password reset**
+: Select whether to enable the **Forgot Password** tab on the main API Manager login page.
+For some user-providers (for example, LDAP), you cannot reset the user password, so you may need to disable this feature.
+This is enabled by default.

+**Enable password expiry**
+: Select whether to enable password expiry for API Manager users.
+This is enabled by default.
+For more details, see [Enforce password changes](/docs/apim_administration/apimgr_admin/api_mgmt_admin/#enforce-password-changes).

+**Days before passwords expire**
+: Enter the number of days after which a user's password will expire.
+Defaults to `90` days.
+This setting is only applicable if password expiry is switched ON.

+**Minimum password length**
+: Select the minimum number of characters required for user passwords.
+Defaults to 6.

+**Lock user account on invalid login**
+: Select whether a user should be locked out of API Manager for 30 minutes after 6 invalid logins have been attempted over a time period of 5 minutes.
+If a user's account is locked, they have two options available to them; i) wait for the configured time period to elapse, ii) initiate the 'Forgot password' flow (On receiving their new auto-generated password the invalid attempt counter will be reset, and the user will be able to log back in to API Manager immediately).
+Note, API Manager can be configured to use an external Identity Provider (IdP) for authentication.
+In this case users are deemed 'external' and are automatically added as API Manager users when they first login.
+If the external IdP has its own account lockout feature, and a user has been locked out (for whatever reason), API Manager will see this as invalid login attempt; the invalid attempt counter will be incremented, and the authentication will fail.
+Customers that purely use an external IdP for user authentication may wish to switch this setting OFF, given that the IdP is performing the same task.

 ### Organization administrator delegation